 Post written by Tishina Okegbe, PhD, MPP, FHI 360

-Over the next two months, the series, entitled: “Not all Bad: Rethinking Contraceptive Side Effects,” will include posts from experts in a number of fields and will explore contraceptive development that turns “side effects” (with negative connotations) into positive product attributes or “side benefits.”
+The blog series, entitled: “Not all Bad: Rethinking Contraceptive Side Effects,” includes posts from experts in a number of fields and explores contraceptive development that turns certain “side effects” (with negative connotations) into positive product attributes or “side benefits.”

-Next, in “User Perspectives on Contraceptive Side Effects and Side Benefits” Dr. Rebecca Callahan of FHI 360 explores characteristics that make modern contraceptives more or less appealing to individuals based on findings from a mixed-method study in Burkina Faso and Uganda.
+Next, in “User Perspectives on Contraceptive Side Effects and Side Benefits," Dr. Rebecca Callahan of FHI 360 explores characteristics that make modern contraceptives more or less appealing to users.

 We are also still accepting contributions to the blog series; email us at email@example.com if you are interested in writing a blog for the series.